-Just as a ruling in Friedrichs ending the compulsory unionism of public workers does not need to cripple unions, nor should requiring regular recertification elections.
+oral arguments on the case.
+Cases similar to Friedrichs have since been filed and will be heard after a new Justice is confirmed on the Court.
+Regardless of the case, just as a U.S. Supreme Court ruling ending the compulsory unionism of public workers would not need to cripple unions, nor should requiring regular recertification elections.